🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic medium shot focused on a seasonal statement mirror in an entry: an oversized mirror with an antique brass frame reflecting soft light, a simple green garland draped over the top, and a small wreath hung from a velvet ribbon centered on the glass; surrounding elements minimal to emphasize the mirror, warm wood console below, soft warm lighting, straight-on symmetrical composition

-A mirror is practically required—last-minute scarf check, anyone?
+A mirror is practically required for a last-minute scarf check, anyone?
 Use it to bounce light and create a focal point.

 Style It Like You Mean It